erikkallen/erikkallen.github.io/_projects/3d_printer/3d_printer.md

 ##### Purement antibacterial PLA white

-* Havent tried this yet will update as soon as I can
+* Haven't tried this yet will update as soon as I can
 * Print on Kapton tape, with heated bed at **? &deg;C**
 * Extruder temp: **? &deg;C**
 * Speed: **? mm/s&sup2;**